Sweekar07/Schol-rCheck/README.md

-# Factifi Core Fact-Check Pipeline
+# ScholárCheck Fact-Check Pipeline

 A Flask API that implements a core fact-checking pipeline by retrieving academic research from Semantic Scholar and analyzing claims using Gemini.

+Name: Sweekar Bangera
+Email: sweekar.786b@gmail.com

 ## Features